-- iii) Amount and Maturity - a) The maximum amount of ECB which can be raised by a corporate other than those in the hotel, hospital and software sectors is USD 500 million or its equivalent during a financial year. - b) Corporates in the services sector viz. hotels, hospitals and software sector are allowed to avail of ECB up to USD 100 million or its equivalent in a financial year for meeting foreign currency and/ or Rupee capital expenditure for permissible end-uses.
-The proceeds of the ECBs should not be used for acquisition of land. - c) ECB up to USD 20 million or its equivalent in a financial year with minimum average maturity of three years. - d) ECB above USD 20 million or equivalent and up to USD 500 million or its equivalent with a minimum average maturity of five years. - e) NGOs engaged in micro finance activities can raise ECB up to USD 5 million or its equivalent during a financial year.
+iii) Amount and Maturity

+- a) The maximum amount of ECB which can be raised by a corporate other than those in the hotel, hospital and software sectors is USD 750 million or its equivalent during a financial year. - b) Corporates in the services sector viz. hotels, hospitals and software sector are allowed to avail of ECB up to USD 200 million or its equivalent in a financial year for meeting foreign currency and/ or Rupee capital expenditure for permissible end-uses.
+The proceeds of the ECBs should not be used for acquisition of land. - c) ECB up to USD 20 million or its equivalent in a financial year with minimum average maturity of three years. - d) ECB above USD 20 million or equivalent and up to USD 750million or its equivalent with a minimum average maturity of five years. - e) NGOs engaged in micro finance activities and Micro Finance Institutions (MFIs) can raise ECB up to USD 10 million or its equivalent during a financial year.
 Designated AD bank has to ensure that at the time of drawdown the forex exposure of the borrower is fully hedged.

-f) ECB up to USD 20 million or equivalent can have call/put option provided the minimum average maturity of three years is complied with before exercising call/put option.
+- f) ECB up to USD 20 million or equivalent can have call/put option provided the minimum average maturity of three years is complied with before exercising call/put option. - g) All eligible borrowers can avail of ECBs designated in INR from 'foreign equity holders' as per the extant ECB guidelines. - h) NGOs engaged in micro finance activities can avail of ECBs designated in INR, from overseas organizations and individuals as per the extant guidelines.